What are the working hours of the Museum?

 Is there any parking space near the Museum?

 There is a free car park right next to the museum windows – as is usually the case in a big city – it is usually difficult to find a place there.
 In other parts of the Świebodzki Station and around it, there are municipal and private paid car parks.
-On Sunday, the famous Wroclaw market place takes place at the railway station – then we recommend parking in the underground parking lots located 100 meters away on Robotnicza Street.
+On Sunday, the famous Wroclaw market place takes place at the railway station – then we recommend parking in the ground (dirt) parking located 100 meters away on Robotnicza Street.

 Can I enter the Museum with my dog?